joelin79/SCARA-AGV/README_ObjectDetection.md

 ### Detection Parameters

-- **Confidence Threshold**: 0.3 is a good balance of detection vs false positives
+- **Confidence Threshold**: 0.7 for high-confidence detections only
 - **Duplicate Distance**: 30mm threshold for considering objects as duplicates

 ## Output Files